Bryn Terfel: 2000s

-In 2003, Terfel hosted and performed on the stage with opera tenor José Carreras and soprano Hayley Westenra in front of the capacity crowd of 10,000 people from Faenol Festival in Wales.
+In 2003, Terfel hosted and performed on the stage with opera tenor José Carreras and soprano Hayley Westenra in front of a capacity crowd of 10,000 people at the Faenol Festival in Wales.

-In 2007 Terfel performed at the opening gala concert for the re-dedication of the Salt Lake Tabernacle with the Mormon Tabernacle Choir on 6–7 April.
+In 2007, Terfel performed at the opening gala concert for the re-dedication of the Salt Lake Tabernacle with the Mormon Tabernacle Choir on 6–7 April.
 Later, he performed the title role in a concert version of Sweeney Todd that had four performances from 5–7 July at London's Royal Festival Hall.
-This idea came from Terfel and his fellow bass-baritone and friend, the Irishman Dermot Malone.
+This idea came from Terfel, his fellow bass-baritone and friend, the Irishman Dermot Malone.

 Terfel has not shied away from popular music either.
 He has recorded CDs of songs by Lerner and Loewe and Rodgers and Hammerstein.
-In 2001 he commissioned and performed 'Atgof o'r Sêr' ('Memory of the Stars') in the National Eisteddfod with the composer Robat Arwyn.
+In 2001, he commissioned and performed 'Atgof o'r Sêr' ('Memory of the Stars') in the National Eisteddfod with the composer Robat Arwyn.

-In September 2007 Terfel withdrew, to severe criticism, from Covent Garden's Der Ring des Nibelungen when his six-year-old son required several operations on his finger.
-But he did successfully return to the Met in November 2007 to sing the role of Figaro.
+In September 2007, Terfel withdrew, to severe criticism, from Covent Garden's Der Ring des Nibelungen when his six-year-old son required several operations on his finger.
+But he successfully returned to the Met in November 2007 to sing the role of Figaro.
 He told reporters in New York City that he would retire Figaro from his repertoire.
-But he did sing the role of Wotan in Covent Garden's revival of the Der Ring in September to November 2012.
+But he sang the role of Wotan in Covent Garden's revival of Der Ring from September to November 2012.

 Terfel intended to take 2008 as a sabbatical from opera performances, but broke this to take the title role in WNO's revival of Falstaff.
 He had sung in this production in 1993, when he played the role of Ford.
-In 2009 Terfel sang Scarpia and the Dutchman for the Royal Opera House.
+In 2009, Terfel sang Scarpia and the Dutchman for the Royal Opera House.